LarryRuane/resizable-c-array/README.md

 #undef RSA_ITEM_T
 #undef RSA_CLASS_NAME
 ```
 This defines an array-type to hold integers (type `int`).
 The type that RSA_ITEM_T is defined as can be any type, built-in, user-supplied, pointer and so on.
 You also specify an arbitrary class name, in this case `myint`.
 By next including `rsarray_template.h`, code is generated at that point in the source file.
+All the generated functions begin with `myint_rsa` (the class name appended with `_rsa`).
 It's always a good idea to then undefine the two symbols, in case an array of a different base type is defined within the same source file.

+One might wonder why what is the purpose of the `RSA_CLASS_NAME` in this implementation.
+Why isn't `RSA_ITEM_T` sufficient, with the function names all beginning with `int_rsa`?
+The reason for the class name is that it allows for increased type checking.
+Suppose you're writing a storage application and need an array of byte offsets and an array of block offsets.
+By generating two array types, with class names that include `byte` and `block` respectively, then it's not possible to pass a reference to a `byte` array to a function that expects a `block` array.
+Also the class name reminds the readers of the _meaning_ of the array elements.

-Next we'll see a function that creates an instance of this array:
+Now that we've defined an array type, next we'll see a function that creates an instance of this array:
 ```
 static void
 test_rsarray_basic(void)